versus-flow/versus-contracts/README.md

 2. setup a marketplace and put a single 1 vs 10 auction active.
 Marketplace cut is 15%
 3. setup bidder1
 4. have bidder1 bid on the auction
-5. Investigate in the webpage if you want to
+5. if you want to you can now start the webpage from the https://github.com/versus-flow/versus-action-website repo to explore the web side
-5. tick the clock and settle the auction
+6. tick the clock and settle the auction
-6. settle the auction
+7. settle the auction
-7. check all the accounts
+8. check all the accounts